The following is an actual conversation I had with a patient suffering from a toothache:

 Mr. S: For about a week.

-Mr. S: It hurts quite a bit when I bite down.
+Me: What are your symptoms?eMr.
+S: It hurts quite a bit when I bite down.

-Examination of the patient
+Dental Examination of the patient

-After examining Mr. Smith I found:
+After examining Mr. Smith, I found:

-- No decay – no sign of any infection involving the gums – the existing fillings look good – gums are generally in good condition i.e., pink, tight and generally healthy – x ray is normal; over all; everything looks normal.
+- No decay – no sign of any infection involving the gums – the existing fillings look good – gums are generally in good condition, i.e., pink, tight and generally healthy – x-ray is normal; overall, everything looks normal.

-Continued dialogue with patient
+Continued dialogue with the dental patient

 Me: Do you have any other symptoms? i.e., any sensitivity to hot or cold stimuli?
 Or is it just when you bite down?